QualitativeDataRepository/iqmrnavigator/participants/index.md

 HEALTH
 ------

-What to do if you get sick.
+What to do if you get sick. (to come)

 ### MEDICAL INSURANCE